Building a sustainable semiconductor industry together

 Focus on energy flexibility

-This project brings together 12 partners, including Eindhoven Engine, with the goal of enhancing the reliability and efficiency of local energy supply by better utilizing energy flexibility.
-This initiative is particularly crucial for large, complex building systems equipped with heat pumps and thermal energy storage.
+This project brings together 12 partners, including Eindhoven Engine.
+It aims to enhance the reliability and efficiency of local energy supply by better utilizing energy flexibility.
+Additionally, this initiative is particularly crucial for large, complex building systems equipped with heat pumps and thermal energy storage.
 These systems often experience stability and coordination issues, which can negatively impact both energy and comfort performance.
-By focusing on energy flexibility, BuildInFlexergy aims to overcome these challenges and ensure a more stable and efficient energy supply for building.
+Therefore, by focusing on energy flexibility, BuildInFlexergy aims to overcome these challenges and ensure a more stable and efficient energy supply for building.

 Smart control systems and model predictive control

-Transforming building energy management with smart control systems and model predictive control, we achieve real-time responsiveness and dynamic climate control, optimizing with key performance indicators.
+By transforming building energy management with smart control systems and model predictive control, we achieve real-time responsiveness and dynamic climate control.
+Moreover, this optimization uses key performance indicators.
 This unified approach to innovation places buildings at the heart of the energy transition, paving the way for the future of building energy flexibility.

 This project not only addresses current challenges but also sets a precedent for future developments in energy-efficient building management.